lulyon/MusicLyricAnalyzer/README.md

 MusicLyricAnalyzer
 ==================

-a music lyric analyzer that interestingly demonstrates the lyric as finite-state machine.
+a music lyric analyzer that interestingly demonstrates conventional lyrics as finite-state machine.